ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

    - Add the proper unit or intergretion tests at the same time
 3. Remove the `unsafe` code introduced in previous stage
    - Now tests are created to support the refactoring
-   - Shipping this version in the *Firefox Nightly* to test this in the wild
+   - Shipping this version in the *Firefox Nightly* to test the new APIs in the wild
 4. Keeping refactoring the abnormal *Rust* code
    - Leverage with third-party crates to reduce the maintain efforts
    - Split some code into sub crates to attract some contributors